EmCat2000/manual/06-procedures-as-data/index.md

 ![image715.png](assets/image715.png) <!--  style="width:2.27569in;height:1.59722in" / -->

-Note that the halo\index{halo:red} you see while dragging onto the arrowheads\index{arrowheads} is red\index{red halo} instead of white, and covers the input slot as well as the arrowheads.
+Note that the halo\index{halo!red} you see while dragging onto the arrowheads\index{arrowheads} is red\index{red halo} instead of white, and covers the input slot as well as the arrowheads.
 And when you drop the expression onto the arrowheads, the words “input list\index{input